-$$|v| = \sqrt{v_o^2 - 2gx \tan \theta + (\frac{gx}{v_o \cos \theta})^2} \ , \tag{4.2}$$ where x is the jet traveling distance, y is the height of jet centroid at x, y{nozzle} is the vertical position of nozzle, v_o is the launched velocity, and θ is the launched angle of Hg jet.
+$$|v| = \sqrt{v_o^2 - 2gx \tan \theta + (\frac{gx}{v_o \cos \theta})^2}, \tag{4.2}$$ where x is the jet traveling distance, y is the height of jet centroid at x, y{nozzle} is the vertical position of nozzle, v_o is the launched velocity, and θ is the launched angle of Hg jet.
 Based on the governing trajectory equation Eqn.
-(5.4), fit function of the jet flow height can be expressed as where $a_1 = y{nozzle}$, $b_1 = \tan \theta$, and $c_1 = v_o$.
+(4.2), fit function of the jet flow height can be expressed as where $a_1 = y{nozzle}$, $b_1 = \tan \theta$, and $c_1 = v_o$.
 The values and error are given in Table 4.3.
 The distance of jet elevation is determined by measuring the distance from the magnetic axis at center of each window to the jet axis, which is approximated by fitting the averaged positions between top surface and bottom surface.
 Figure 4.10 shows the trajectory of Hg jet and it's effect by the magnetic field and gravity.
 The solid line represents the globally fitted value using the trajectory of projectile with different initial launching speed of jet for the case of 15 m/s and 20 m/s respectively.
 It shows that the trajectory of Hg flow approximately agrees well with the trajectory of projectile for both 15 m/s and 20 m/s shots.
 Experiment shows that the trajectory of the Hg jet is parabolic.
 The magnetic field caused some elevation of Hg jet closer to the center of magnetic field.
 As the jet moves to downstream, magnetic field effect is more clearly observed since the jet is more likely to elongate to the axial direction.
-The longitudinal magnetic force is more increasing as one can see the magnetic pressure term in the longitudinal direction increasing at Eqn.
-(2.76).
-Therefore, it is observed that the jet is behaving more like straight at Viewport 4 with higher magnetic field.
+It is observed that the jet is behaving more like straight at Viewport 4 with higher magnetic field.
 At 15 T, the elevation of jet is observed from Viewport 1 to Viewport 4.
 It shows that the magnetic force is overcoming the inertia force at 15 T similarly as there is the increase in jet height at 15 T. The overall increase of the jet elevation in upstream, midstream, and downstream at 15 T may have been caused by the asymmetric change of jet height.
-Possibly the stable equilibrium between magnetic force and gravitational force could be varying according to the variation of magnetic field (Geim, 1999).
+Possibly the stable equilibrium between magnetic force and gravitational force could be varying according to the variation of magnetic field [25].